perchrib/speculum/README.md

-Smart mirror project.
+#Speculum is a smart mirror project.

 Features:
-	1) Ruter
+	1. Ruter